What happened on Love Island last night? Who got dumped from the villa?

 5

-Musselburgh heritage: 27 pictures from the 1950s and 1960s that show what life was like in the East Lothian town
+Love Island winners Millie and Liam split - but who is still together from Love Island 2021?

-Later, the islanders were told to gather around the firepit as the public had been voting for their favourite couples.
-One by one, it was announced by text which islanders were safe.
+Then the islanders received a text which told them to gather around the firepit.
+The public had been voting for their favourite couples, and those with the fewest votes would be dumped from the island.

-The couples in the bottom three were: Danica Taylor and Jamie Allen, Deji Adeniyi and Lacey Edwards, and Nathalia Campos and Reece Ford.
-Only one couple would remain in the Love Island villa, and the others would be dumped.
+One by one, it was revealed which couples were at risk of going home.
+They were: Danica Taylor and Jamie Allen, Indiyah Polack and Dami Hope, and Paige Turley and Adam Collard.

+However, viewers were left with a cliffhanger once again, as the episode ended.
+The results of the dumping will be revealed on Wednesday night’s episode (July 27).

 Who left Love Island?
 Latest islanders dumped from villa

-Unlike previous episodes of Love Island, the results of the dumping were not left on a cliffhanger this time.

-The islanders who received the fewest votes and had to go home were: Deji, Lacey, Nathalia and Reece.
+The most recent islanders to leave the Love Island villa were dumped on Sunday night’s episode (July 24).
+Deji Adeniyi, Lacey Edwards, Nathalia Campos and Reece Ford had received the fewest votes from the public.

-Deji had entered the show during Casa Amor, while Lacey, Nathalia and Reece had arrived in the last few days as bombshells to tempt the islanders.
+Deji had entered the show during Casa Amor, while Lacey, Nathalia and Reece had arrived last week as bombshells to tempt the islanders.

 Deji said: “It is a beautiful experience, I’m grateful every day to have lasted as long as I did.
 I have so much love for everyone.
 I feel like I have made friends for life, genuinely."